RTByte/rtbyte/README.md

 RTByte is a multipurpose Discord Bot built on the incredible [Klasa](https://github.com/dirigeants/klasa) framework for [discord.js](https://github.com/discordjs/discord.js).

 RTByte is a rewrite of [ChopBot](https://github.com/chopbot/chopbot) -- a Discord Bot written for the [Rooster Teeth](https://roosterteeth.com/) family of community Discord Servers.

+For support, changelogs, and a link to add RTByte to your server, please join our support Discord.

 ## Features